Preparing devices

 -

-Exit out all the prompts to the main router prompt.
+Exit out of all the prompts to the main router prompt.

 set logging server enable set logging server 192.0.2.10 set logging level all 5 set logging server severity 6